jonrau1/ElectricEye/README.md

 Refer to the [Supported Services and Checks](https://github.com/jonrau1/ElectricEye#supported-services-and-checks) section for an up-to-date list of supported services and checks performed by the Auditors.

 ## Setting Up
 These steps are split across their relevant sections.
 All CLI commands are executed from an Ubuntu 18.04LTS [Cloud9 IDE](https://aws.amazon.com/cloud9/details/), modify them to fit your OS.

-If you do use Cloud9, navigate to Settings (represented by a Gear icon) > AWS Settings and **unmark** the selection for `AWS managed temporary credentials` (move the toggle to your left-hand side) as shown below.
+**Note:** If you do use Cloud9, navigate to Settings (represented by a Gear icon) > AWS Settings and **unmark** the selection for `AWS managed temporary credentials` (move the toggle to your left-hand side) as shown below.
 If you do not, you instance profile will not apply properly.
 ![Cloud9TempCred](https://github.com/jonrau1/ElectricEye/blob/master/screenshots/cloud9-temp-creds.JPG)

-**Note:** Ensure AWS Security Hub is enabled in the region you are attempting to run ElectricEye
+**Note 2:** Ensure AWS Security Hub is enabled in the region you are attempting to run ElectricEye

+**Note 3:** If you have never used ECS before you'll likely run into a problem with the service-linked role (SLR), or lack thereof, and you should follow the [instructions here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html#service-linked-role-permissions) to have it created first

 ### Build and push the Docker image
 **Note:** You must have [permissions to push images](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html) to ECR before performing this step.
+These permissions are not included in the instance profile example.

 1. Update your machine and clone this repository
 ```bash